kaandesu/deck-crawler/README.md

 ## Deck Crawler

-**Dungeon Decks** is a unique blend of deck-building and first-person dungeon crawling.
+**Deck Crawler** is a unique blend of deck-building and first-person dungeon crawling.
 Navigate procedurally generated dungeons using a strategic deck of cards to combat enemies, gather loot, and overcome challenges.

 🚧 there is noting here yet 🚧